kyren/piccolo/README.md

   currently actually work:
   * Real closures with proper upvalue handling
   * Proper tail calls
-  * Variable arguments and returns
+  * Variable arguments and returns and generally proper vararg (`...`) handling
   * Coroutines, including yielding that is transparent to Rust callbacks
-  * Gotos with label handling that matches Lua 5.3
+  * Gotos with label handling that matches Lua 5.3 / 5.4
   * Proper _ENV handling
-  * Metatables and metamethods, including fully recursive metamethods that trigger other metamethods (Only some implemented, and `__gc` is an entirely separate can of worms).
+  * Metatables and metamethods, including fully recursive metamethods that trigger other metamethods (Not all metamethods implemented yet, and `__gc` is an entirely separate can of worms).
 * A robust Rust callback system that allows for sequencing callbacks that don't block the interpreter and reduced stack usage by safely tail calling back into Lua.
 * Garbage collected "userdata" with safe downcasting.
-* Some of the stdlib (`math`, `coroutine`, many top-level stdlib functions)
+* Some of the stdlib (most of the more core, fundamental parts of the stdlib are implemented, e.g. things like the `coroutine` library, `pcall`, `error`, most everything that exposes some fundamental runtime feature is implemented).
 * A simple REPL (try it with `cargo run --example interpreter`)

 ## What currently doesn't work

-* A huge amount of the stdlib is not implemented, `io`, `os`, `package`, `string`, `table`, `utf8`, `debug`, and several top-level functions are unimplemented.
+* A large amount of the stdlib is not implemented yet.
+Most "peripheral" parts of the stdlib are this way, the `io`, `file`, `os`, `package`, `string`, `table`, and `utf8` libs are either missing or very sparsely implemented.
-* Garbage collector finalization.
-Being compatible with PUC-Rio Lua would require object finalization *with failure*, and even having finalization, let alone finalization with some kind of failure story is extremely low priority.
+* The garbage collector has no finalization support.
+Being compatible with PUC- Rio Lua would require object finalization *with failure*, and even having finalization, let alone finalization with some kind of failure story is extremely low priority.
 Userdata types can currently implement `Drop` (just like any other rust type) to get something equivalent to finaliazation for userdata.
+This means the `__gc` metamethod currently has no effect.
-* Other magic garbage collector stuff that PUC-Rio Lua has, like tables with weak keys / values, "ephemeron" tables, finalization with object resurrection, etc...
+* There is no support for other magic garbage collector stuff that PUC-Rio Lua has, like tables with weak keys / values, "ephemeron" tables, finalization with object resurrection, etc...
 * The compiled VM code is in a couple of ways worse than what PUC-Rio Lua will generate.
 Notably, there is a JMP chaining optimization that is not yet implemented that makes most loops much slower than in PUC-Rio Lua.
 * Error messages that don't make you want to cry
 * Stack traces
 * Debugger
-* Actual optimization and real effort towards matching PUC-Rio Lua's performance
+* Aggressive optimization and *real* effort towards ensuring that it matches PUC-Rio Lua's performance in all cases.
 * Probably much more I've forgotten about

 ## What will probably never be implemented